ogradyc01/GoldenCheetah/ChartTypes_Rides.md

 ![Performance - Scaling Y-Axis] (https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/Performance_Scale_Y-Axis.gif)

-* I**nteractive marking of intervals** - can be done be 'Mouse-Click (Hold) and Drag' in the charts - the intervals is valid/visible for all curves - the feature works independent of stack-view active or not
+* **Interactive marking of intervals** - can be done be 'Mouse-Click (Hold) and Drag' in the charts - the intervals is valid/visible for all curves - the feature works independent of stack-view active or not

 `Mouse-Click (Hold) and Drag`